 What is supply chain visibility in logistics?

-How can I improve visibility in my supply chain?
+How do you improve visibility in supply chain management?